 Hate must have no safe harbor in America - especially when that hate fuels the kind of violence we've seen from Oak Creek to Pittsburgh, from El Paso to Poway, and from Atlanta to Buffalo.
-When ordinary Americans cannot participate in the basic activities of everyday life - like shopping at the grocery store or praying at their house of worship - without the fear of being targeted and killed for who they are, our security as well as democracy are at risk.
+When ordinary Americans cannot participate in the basic activities of everyday life - such as shopping at the grocery store or praying at their house of worship - without the fear of being targeted and killed for who they are, our security as well as democracy are at risk.
 In coordination with the White House "United We Stand" Summit in September 2022, NEH launched a new initiative titled United We Stand: Connecting Through Culture that uses the humanities to combat hate-motivated violence and promote civic engagement, social cohesion, and cross-cultural understanding.
 As a part of this initiative, NEH encourages humanities projects that further our understanding of the nation's racial, ethnic, gender, and religious diversity; examine the sources of hate and intolerance in the United States; and explore progress towards greater inclusiveness.
+NEH especially welcomes projects that preserve and extend the reach of collections chronicling Muslim American and/or Jewish American experiences, including the history of Islamophobia and/or antisemitism in the United States.